 We can be sure that indigenous people in this area knew about the sinkhole.
 Félix María Calleja, viceroy of New Spain, in 1795 wrote: "There is a large cave lit by natural skylight (most likely Las Quarteles) and 200 varas (some 170 m) from this cave there is a deep cavity that has a lake with an island.".
 We can be sure that he meant exactly El Zacatón.

 Attention of professional divers turned to this extremely deep sinkhole in the late 1980s and El Zacatón turned into historically important dive site with several scuba diving world records set here.

-One of driving motives behind this interest was a wish to find the true depth of sinkhole.
-As turned out later – the common measurement technique by using a measuring tape and a weight is not applicable here – in 1990 such measurement gave a depth of 76 metres – weight stopped on prominent ledge.
-In reality though the sinkhole is several times deeper.
+One of the driving motives behind this interest was a wish to find the true depth of sinkhole.
+As turned out later – the common measurement technique by using a measuring tape and a weight is not applicable here – in 1990 such measurement gave a depth of 76 meters – weight stopped on a prominent ledge.
+In reality, though the sinkhole is several times deeper.

-In April 6 1994 here happened both a tragedy and amazing achievement.
+On April 6, 1994, here happened both a tragedy and amazing achievement.
 Two very experienced cave divers – Sheck Exley and Jim Bowden simultaneously dived in the lake.
 Jim Bowden reached the world record – 282 m but Sheck Exley died due to unexplained reasons at the depth of 268 – 276 m.
-Both divers were not too far from each other but in the darkness could see only the lights of other partner and at such record depth none of them was able to go and see how the other diver feels.
-True depth of El Zacatón was not reached and still there was no idea how deep it is.
+Both divers were not too far from each other but in the darkness could see only the lights of other partner and at such record depth, none of them was able to go and see how the other diver feels.
+The true depth of El Zacatón was not reached and still, there was no idea how deep it is.

 These tragic events changed the strategy of further research.
 Researchers decided to used robotic equipment.